holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 carbohydrateBuilder [input file] _ [output directory]

 This command takes three arguments:
-1) You input file containing the glyomaterial you want to build.
+1) You input file containing the glycomaterial you want to build.
 2) The delimiter used in your input file.
 3) The output directory for your model.